 In other words, if a person’s intention is to work fewer than 10 hours a week, then that person can be considered to be retired, subject to the person ceasing his or her current employment arrangement.
 In nearly all cases, the super fund will request that the retiring individual sign a declaration stating that he or she never intends to be gainfully employed for more than 10 hours per week.

 Note: Reducing your hours with the same employer, rather than ceasing employment, is not considered retiring.
 I explain this scenario in the article Does changing to part-time at 60 count as retiring?

 Can I return to work after retiring?

 Signing a retirement declaration doesn’t preclude returning to full-time work, or deciding to work part-time (more than 10 hours a week), if a person’s circumstances change.
 The declaration relates to the person’s current intention at the time of retiring.
 Personal or financial circumstances can change requiring individuals to return to the workforce.
-For example, the devastating effect of the GFC (global financial crisis) on pension investments in Australia and worldwide has forced many retirees to return to work.
+For example, the devastating effect of the GFC (global financial crisis) on super pension investments in Australia and internationally forced many retirees to return to work.

 Some public sector funds have special rules relating to ‘retiring’ from the public service.
 If you belong to one of the older public sector funds, then you need to check with your super fund about your retirement options.